pixelnest/pixelnest.github.io/tutorials/2d-game-unity/table-of-contents/index.md

   next: ../install-and-scene
 ---

-I recommend that you read the chapters in the order below.
+We recommend that you read the chapters in the order below.
 By doing so, you will get a game almost identical to the demo in the previous part.

 You can use the navigation above and below each chapter to move between them.